Cocoanut Grove fire: Club

 The Cocoanut Grove opened as a partnership between two orchestra leaders, Mickey Alpert and Jacques Renard, in 1927 during Prohibition at 17 Piedmont Street in the Bay Village neighborhood of Boston, spanning from Piedmont Street to Shawmut Street.
 It became a speakeasy as Alpert and Renard's Mafia-connected financiers gained control, and the club had a reputation as a gangland hangout.
 Although neither Alpert nor Renard held an interest in the club by 1942, Alpert was leading the house band on the night of the fire.

-Gangland boss and bootlegger Charles "King" Solomon, also known as "Boston Charlie", owned the club from 1931 until he was gunned down in the men's room of Roxbury's Cotton Club nightclub.
-Ownership passed to his lawyer Barnet "Barney" Welansky, who sought a more mainstream image for the club while privately boasting of his ties to the mob and Boston Mayor Maurice J. Tobin.
+Gangland boss and bootlegger Charles "King" Solomon, also known as "Boston Charlie", owned the club from 1931 until he was gunned down in the men's room of Roxbury's Cotton Club nightclub in 1933.
+Ownership passed to his lawyer Barnet "Barney" Welansky, who sought a more mainstream image for the club, while privately boasting of his ties to the mob and Boston Mayor Maurice J. Tobin.
 Welansky was known to be a tough boss who ran a tight ship, hiring teenagers as busboys for low wages and street toughs to double as waiters and bouncers.
-He locked exits, concealed others with draperies, and even bricked up one emergency exit to prevent customers leaving without paying.
+He locked exits, concealed others with draperies, and even bricked up one emergency exit to prevent customers from leaving without paying.

-Originally a garage and warehouse complex, the brick and concrete buildings which constituted the Cocoanut Grove had been converted to a one-and-a-half-story meandering complex of dining rooms, bars, and lounges.
+Originally a garage and warehouse complex, the brick and concrete buildings that constituted the Cocoanut Grove had been converted to a one-and-a-half-story meandering complex of dining rooms, bars, and lounges.
 A lounge in an adjoining building had opened the week before the fire.
 The club offered its patrons dining and dancing in a South Seas-like "tropical paradise" with a roof that could be rolled back in summer for dancing under the stars.
 The decor consisted of leatherette, rattan and bamboo coverings on the walls, heavy draperies, and dark blue satin canopies and covering on ceilings.
 Support columns in the main dining area were made to look like palm trees, with light fixtures made to look like coconuts.
 The theme was continued in the basement Melody Lounge, with what little light there was provided by palm tree light fixtures.